isroawg/isroawg/docs/publication/publications.md

 As our mission is to foster a deeper understanding of security challenges and geopolitical trends, we encourage authors to explore emerging issues and contribute to the ongoing dialogue on critical topics.
 By sharing your expertise, you become an integral part of our endeavor to create a well-informed community dedicated to addressing security challenges in the Indian Subcontinental context.

-Join us in shaping the future of research and analysis in this vital field, and submit your work to ISRAWG.
+Join us in shaping the future of research and analysis in this vital field, and submit your work to ISROAWG.

 For submission guidelines, please refer to [Guidelines for Publications](guideline.md) section.